oloed/webactors/README.md

     |_____|___|___|_|_|___||___|___|_| |___|

 WebActors is a simple library for managing concurrency in JavaScript programs.
-It's based on Erlang's adaptation of the Actor Model.
+It's heavily based on Erlang's interpretation of the Actor Model.

 For an introduction to actors in general, and WebActors in particular, scroll down to the section entitled